gerkone/pyTORCS-docker/README.md

 # pyTORCS + Docker
 OpenAI Gym-like, TORCS-based environment for simple autonomous driving simulations.

-Both the **environment** and the **agent** are designed to be run inside a Docker container(s).
+The **environment** is designed to be run inside a Docker container(s).
 This was done to simplify the installation, as VTORCS/TORCS can be tricky to install on some systems.

-Either can be still installed and run directly on the host.
+Either way, everything can be still installed and run directly on the host.

 More info on the environment and its usages can be found on [here](https://github.com/gerkone/pyTORCS-docker/tree/master/driver/torcs_client).